 Ear wax is one of those bodily substances that gets a bad rap.
 We shove Q-tips in our ear canals trying to get the sticky stuff out, when really, ear wax is there to help us.
-Your health affects your ear wax, meaning that there are some pretty amazing things ear wax can tell you about your health - that is, if you're willing to pay attention and not get grossed out.
+Your health affects your ear wax, meaning ear wax can tell you some pretty amazing things about your health - that is, if you're willing to pay attention and not get grossed out.

 The same gene that affects your ear wax's color and consistency also affects what your underarms smell like.
-Doctors know that the scent of your underarms can tell some valuable information about your health, so logic would follow that your ear wax can do the same.
+Doctors know the scent of your underarms can offer some valuable information about your health, so logic would follow that your ear wax can do the same.

-As researchers figure out just exactly what ear wax can tell us, we already know that it can alert us to two pretty serious conditions.
+As researchers figure out just what, exactly, ear wax can tell us, we already know it can alert us to two pretty serious conditions.
 One is called maple syrup urine disease (yes, because it makes your urine smell like maple syrup).
 It's a serious metabolic problem, and it can be detected in your ear wax before it can be detected in your urine.
-The other is called black urine disease, affecting how your body breaks down amino acids.
+The other is called black urine disease, which affect how your body breaks down amino acids.
 And yes, it does turn your urine black.